European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

-The state transition diagram for a device changing to a target position thus looks as following.
+The state transition diagram for a device changing to a target position thus looks as follows.
 Note that only the ``NORMAL`` meta-state as discussed in Section :ref:`states`.

 .. digraph:: state_transitions